 Torch-bearing Klansmen danced around the burlap-wrapped cross to the tune of "The Old Rugged Cross," As Jones called the cross a symbol of purification, the cross was set afire and the Klansmen threw their torches into the Farm Talk Government Refunds Ten Cents Per Gallon of Tractor Gasoline You can get 10 cents back on each gal- of your tractor is that tractors are perlon of gasoline that you buy for your trac- sonal property and must be taxed.
-This bama will pay you six cents and the federal government will pay four cents.
+This tor or stationary engine.
+The state of Ala- personal property tax is called an ad vabama will pay you six cents and the federal lorem tax--which means you pay a certain government will pay four cents.
 The refund is given for all gasoline used for farm purposes.
-To get the refund you should do three things: 1.
-Every time you buy gasoline you should get a receipt, which tells how much you paid.
-Keep the receipts in order.
-It will help you to keep records if you number the receipts or make sure that the date you year. bought the gasoline is on them.
+To get the refund you should do three things: